hyperledger-labs/minbft/README.md

 ## Getting Started ##

 This is a Go module and can be placed anywhere; no need to be in GOPATH.
-If this is placed in GOPATH, please make sure that the environment variable `GO111MODULE=on` has set to activate module mode.
+If this is placed in GOPATH and you are using Go 1.11 or 1.12, please make sure that the environment variable `GO111MODULE=on` has set to activate module mode.

 All following commands are supposed to be run in the root of the module's source tree.